royludo/SFBIStats/README.md

 The project is easier to setup in a conda environment.
 Create the environment:
-conda create -n sfbi_stats_env python=2.7
+conda create -n myenv python=2.7

 Install the requirements:
 conda install matplotlib
 conda install pandas
-conda install pymongo
-pip install wordcloud
-conda install PIL
-conda install basemap
-pip install geopy
+conda install pymongo OR pip install bson pip install wordcloud conda install PIL conda install basemap pip install geopy

+Create the project's directory (ex: SFBIStats) and clone the repository there.
+You should end up with something like myenv/SFBIStats/sfbistats

-Make the project's packages available to python: export PYTHONPATH="$PYTHONPATH:/path/to/the/project/SFBIStats/sfbistats"
+Make the project's packages available to python: export PYTHONPATH="$PYTHONPATH:/path/to/the/env/myenv/SFBIStats"

 ### Run the script